About this site and Doug Reeves

 I currently live north of Dallasw,

-yoga instructing wife, two children (below) and chihuahua 'Moon Dog'.
+son (when not at SMU) and chihuahua 'Moon Dog'.
 Above all else I care

 Thank you for stopping by and reading this.